Home | Manual | Static Analysis | Playground

 Include directories

-Include directories are specified in cakeconfig.h file.
+Include directories are specified in cakeconf.h file.

 On Windows, to manually discover which directories are included, you can run at Visual Studio command prompt the command: